shoaibsajid1/Zeppelin/README.md

 **AUTOMOD TIP**

-setting up an automod config that insta-bans people if they mention more than 15 people in the same message

-use `mention_spam` with amount 15, within 0s
-as the trigger
+>setting up an automod config that insta-bans people if they mention more than 15 people in the same message use `mention_spam` with amount 15, within 0s as the trigger

+`only_full_words`
+      - if `true`: if it needs to filter `banana` in a message it'll delete `I am a banana` but not `I am a banananan`
+      - if `false`: if it needs to filter `banana` in a message it'll delete both `banana` and `bananana`

+`normalize`
+When enabled, the matched text is normalized (converted to alphanumeric) before matching
+        - Allows matching text even when some letters have been replaced by similar looking letters from other alphabets

+`loose_matching` and `loose_matching_threshold`
+        - When `loose_matching` is enabled, words are matched even when there are other letters or spaces between the letters

+        - `loose_matching_threshold` controls how many extra letters, at most, can be between the letters (spaces are unlimited).
+Defaults to 4.

 ###  MISCELLANEOUS